jachendrik/millicast-cli/README.md

 ### Windows

-First download the msi installer.
+First, download the msi installer.

 Double-Click, follow the instructions.